Pinocchio (1940 film): Writing and design

 Kahl then showed Disney an animation test scene in which Pinocchio is underwater looking for his father.
-From this scene, Kahl re-envisioned the character by making him look more like a real boy, with a child's Tyrolean hat and standard cartoon character four-fingered (or three and a thumb) hands with Mickey Mouse-type gloves on them.
-The only parts of Pinocchio that still looked more or less like a puppet were his arms, legs and his little button wooden nose.
-Disney embraced Kahl's scene and immediately urged the writers to evolve Pinocchio into a more innocent, naïve, somewhat coy personality that reflected Kahl's design.
+From this scene, Kahl re-envisioned the character by making him look more like a real boy, with a child's Tyrolean hat and standard cartoon character four-fingered (or three and a thumb) hands with Mickey Mouse-type gloves.
+The only parts of Pinocchio that still looked more or less like a puppet were his arms, legs, and little button wooden nose.
+Disney embraced Kahl's scene and immediately urged the writers to evolve Pinocchio into a more innocent, naïve, somewhat coy personality reflecting Kahl's design.

 However, Disney discovered that the new Pinocchio was too helpless and was far too often led astray by deceiving characters.
 Therefore, in the summer of 1938, Disney and his story team established the character of the cricket.
-Originally, the talking cricket was only a minor character that Pinocchio abruptly killed by squashing him with a mallet and that later returned as a ghost.
-Disney dubbed the cricket "Jiminy", and made him into a character that would try to guide Pinocchio into the right decisions.
+Originally, the talking cricket was only a minor character whom Pinocchio abruptly killed by squashing with a mallet and who later returned as a ghost.
+Disney dubbed the cricket "Jiminy", and made him a character who would try to guide Pinocchio into the right decisions.
 Once the character was expanded, he was depicted as a realistic cricket with toothed legs and waving antennae, but Disney wanted something more likable.
 Ward Kimball had spent several months animating two sequences—a soup-eating musical number and a bed-building sequence—in Snow White, which was cut from the film due to pacing reasons.
-Kimball was about to quit until Disney rewarded him for his work by promoting him to the supervising animator of Jiminy Cricket.
+Kimball was about to quit when Disney rewarded him for his work by promoting him to the supervising animator of Jiminy Cricket.
 Kimball then conjured up the design for Jiminy Cricket, whom he described as a little man with an egg head and no ears.
 Jiminy "was a cricket because we called him a cricket," Kimball later joked.